 In a large pot, heat olive oil over medium heat.
 Add onion, sauté until softened, about 2 minutes.
 Stir in garlic, cook for one minute.
 Add the carrots, celery, and sweet potatoes, along with the spices and cook until the vegetables soften, 5-7 minutes.

 Stir in the lentils, tomatoes and broth.
 Bring soup to a boil, reduce heat and cover, simmer for about 30 minutes.

 Add Swiss chard, cover and remove from heat.
 Season with salt and pepper if desired.
 Serve warm and enjoy!

 *Cayenne pepper can be substituted for the harissa.

 *Spinach can be substituted for Swiss chard, but chard holds up better in soup.
 I also added more chard the next day as the greens lose their brightness after a while.

 Enjoy!
-And there’s more adventures in Paris to come 🙂
+And there are more adventures in Paris to come 🙂